Measuring price impact and information content of trades in a time-varying setting: Time-varying impact for transaction cost analysis

-To validate our estimator, in Appendix \ref{section:mcpif} we present a Monte Carlo experiment showing that the SDAMH approach provides estimates of the permanent impact coefficient consistent with the ones from a regression approach on aggregated data.
-This result supports the reliability of the SDAMH approach for estimating the permanent impact.
-Moreover, the full exploitation of tick-by-tick returns and trade signs data allows us to obtain estimates with low error bands of the permanent impact coefficient on simulations.
+To validate our estimator, in the Online Appendix \ref{section:mcpif} we present a Monte Carlo experiment showing that the SDAMH approach provides estimates of the permanent impact coefficient consistent with those of a regression approach on aggregated data.
+This result supports the reliability of the SDAMH approach to estimate the permanent impact.
+Moreover, the full exploitation of tick-by-tick returns and trade-sign data allows us to obtain estimates with low error bands of the permanent impact coefficient in simulations.